apurboroy33/apurboroy33/README.md

 # Howdy!
 This is Apurbo Roy 👋

-- 👨‍🎓 I am studying Engineering
+- 👨‍🎓 I am currently studying Engineering
 - 🤝 I love collaborating with people
 - 📫 My Emails: rapurbo123@gmail.com or royapurbo698@gmail.com
 - ⚡ Fun fact: I was born on World No Tobacco Day 😆